tina-tuerlings/inspiratiedag2024/README.md

 # inspiratiedag2024
-we collect reports about the INBO inspiration day
+we collect reports about the INBO inspiration day. dit als oefening voor github